-The Company made a loss before tax for the year of £0.1m (2021: £21.5m).
+The Company made a profit before tax for the year of £0.1m (2022: loss before tax of £0.1m).
 No dividends have been paid or declared in the current year or prior year.

 Future developments and financial risk management objectives and policies